Star Schema

 The Origins of the Star Schema

 Early data warehouses were simply copies of transactional database schemas with additional indexes to support analytic queries.
-As data warehouse architects such as Ralph Kimball developed the idea of dimensional schema in the 1990s to simplify analytic queries.
+As data warehouse architects such as Ralph Kimball developed the idea of the dimensional schema in the 1990s to simplify analytic queries.

 Star Schema Example